Getting started

 Should I turn on two-step verification?

 We recommend it.
-The Security screen in your dashboard lets you add a login code sent to your email, or an authenticator app if you prefer.
+Open Settings from your account menu and you can add a login code sent to your email, or an authenticator app if you prefer.
 Devices you trust stay signed in for 30 days, so the extra step only appears when something unusual happens.

 What’s next?